 Many times salvage yards will purchase used auto parts to increase their inventory, this includes purchasing catalytic converters.
 There are many precious metals in the catalytic converter on your car that helps reduce the toxins that are released into the air from your engine’s exhaust system.
 When auto body shops or mechanics are looking to sell the replaced catalytic converters, they usually will bring a larger quantity that has been saved up, to their scrap yard.
 The scrap yards usually have an account with their business for the catalytic converters they sell for scrap.

-As a vehicle owner you are obligated to keep any parts that are replaced or repaired from your vehicle.
-So if you have to get your catalytic converter replaced, you can ask you mechanic to save the old one for you to scrap with your local yard.
+As a vehicle owner, you are obligated to keep any parts that are replaced or repaired from your vehicle.
+So if you have to get your catalytic converter replaced, you can ask your mechanic to save the old one for you to scrap with your local yard.
 But be careful and aware, some states like North Carolina are recently passing new regulations that require you to be a licensed professional to be able to sell auto parts to a scrap yard.
-So if you are fixing up your car yourself, you may not be able to sell your old parts to a scrap yard, but instead have to give them to your mechanic.
+So if you are fixing up your car yourself, you may not be able to sell your old parts to a scrap yard, but instead, have to give them to your mechanic.

 So if you are looking to sell some of these materials with your local scrap yard, be sure to check ahead with your yard to see if there are any regulations or laws in place that will affect how you recycle your scrap metals with them.
-It is always good to be educated about what you are doing, so it doesn’t come and bite you in the brass!
+It is always good to be educated about what you are doing, so it doesn’t come and bite you in the Brass!